kalebrah007/bootstrap/README.md

 Into to Bootstrap

-Bootstrap 4 drills in bootstrap folder bs4drill html file for cards did not do friends and paragraphs did 6 items for sale instead
+Bootstrap 4 drills in bootstrap folder

+bs4drill is html file

+Cards section did not do friends and paragraphs did 6 items for sale instead

 Objectives